 Complementary, alternative, and integrative medicine for autism: an umbrella review and online platform

-The use of complementary, alternative, and integrative medicine (CAIM) is highly prevalent among autistic individuals, with up to 90% reporting having used CAIM at least once in their lifetime.
+The use of complementary, alternative and integrative medicine (CAIM) is highly prevalent among autistic individuals, with up to 90% reporting having used CAIM at least once in their lifetime.
 However, the evidence base for the effects of CAIM for autism remains uncertain.
-To fill this gap, the present project has conducted an umbrella review of meta-analyses exploring the effects of CAIM in autism across the lifespan, and developed a web platform to disseminate the generated results.
-Five databases were searched (up to December 31st, 2023) for systematic reviews with meta-analyses exploring the effects of CAIM in autism.
+Here, to fill this gap, we conducted an umbrella review of meta-analyses exploring the effects of CAIM in autism across the lifespan and developed a web platform to disseminate the generated results.
+Five databases were searched (up to 31 December 2023) for systematic reviews with meta-analyses exploring the effects of CAIM in autism.
 Independent pairs of investigators identified eligible papers and extracted relevant data.
-Included meta-analyses were re-estimated using a consistent statistical approach, and their methodological quality was assessed with AMSTAR-2.
+Included meta-analyses were reestimated using a consistent statistical approach, and their methodological quality was assessed with AMSTAR-2.
 The certainty of evidence generated by each meta-analysis was appraised using an algorithmic version of the GRADE framework.
-This process yielded to identify 53 meta-analytic reports, enabling us to conduct 248 meta-analyses exploring the effects of 19 CAIMs in autism.
+This process led to the identification of 53 meta-analytic reports, enabling us to conduct 248 meta-analyses exploring the effects of 19 CAIMs in autism.
 We found no high-quality evidence to support the efficacy of any CAIM for core or associated symptoms of autism.
 Although several CAIMs showed promising results, they were supported by very low-quality evidence.
 The safety of CAIMs has rarely been evaluated, making it a crucial area for future research.
-To support evidence-based consideration of CAIM interventions for autism, we developed an interactive platform that facilitates access to and interpretation of the present results (https://ebiact-database.com).
+To support evidence-based consideration of CAIM interventions for autism, we developed an interactive platform that facilitates access to and interpretation of the present results ( https://ebiact-database.com ).

 2610-2619